DFHack/dfhack/docs/Documentation.rst

 When writing documentation, remember that everything should be documented!
-If it's not clear *where* a particular thing should be documented, ask on Discord or in the DFHack thread on Bay12 -- you'll not only be getting help, you'll also be providing valuable feedback that makes it easier for future contributers to find documentation on how to write the documentation!
+If it's not clear *where* a particular thing should be documented, ask on Discord or in the DFHack thread on Bay12 -- you'll not only be getting help, you'll also be providing valuable feedback that makes it easier for future contributors to find documentation on how to write the documentation!

-Try to keep lines within 80-100 characters, so it's readable in plain text in the terminal - Sphinx (our documentation system) will make sure paragraphs flow.
+Try to keep lines within 80-100 characters so it's readable in plain text in the terminal - Sphinx (our documentation system) will make sure paragraphs flow.

 Short descriptions
 ------------------

-Each command that a user can run, as well as every plugin that can be enabled for some lasting effect, needs to have a short (~54 character) descriptive string associated with it.
+Each command that a user can run -- as well as every plugin -- needs to have a short (~54 character) descriptive string associated with it.
 This description text is:

 - used in-game by the `ls` command and DFHack UI screens that list commands
 - used in the generated index entries in the HTML docs